GateChain-Foundation/Grants-Program/README.md

 In addition, developers can also get inspiration from DAOs, NFTs, algorithmic stablecoins, Layer 2, auctions, asset management, trade/revenue aggregators, decentralized derivatives, games, lotteries, and anonymous transfers.

-## 📍 Development Guidelines-Guidelines
+## 📍 Development Guidelines
-- In general, the **GateChain** Grant supported projects should be open source, but exemption could be made case by case.
+- In general, the **Gate** Grant supported projects should be open source, but exemption could be made case by case.
 - The supported projects should have the potential to positively impact the **GateChain** ecosystem.
-- The **GateChain** Foundation reserves the right to change these terms and conditions at any time without prior notice, and the right to suspend or terminate, in our sole discretion, the grant support.
+- The **Gate** Foundation reserves the right to change these terms and conditions at any time without prior notice, and the right to suspend or terminate, in our sole discretion, the grant support.

 ## 📑 Evaluation Rules
-The **GateChain** Foundation will evaluate the project from multiple dimensions and determine the amount of grants to be issued.
+The **Gate** Foundation will evaluate the project from multiple dimensions and determine the amount of grants to be issued.
 The project will be scored mainly from the following six aspects, and a comprehensive weighted score will be obtained based on the weight.

 1. Design: The simplicity/beautifulness of the product UI and UE.
 2. Interactivity: The degree of interaction with other GateChain projects.